cheeseypi/static-stream-widgets/README.md

-# Doto's Static Stream Widgets
+# Skye's Static Stream Widgets

 Stylized custom widgets for use in OBS web sources